 This YouTube video from Barn Find & Rescue graciously offers zero commentaries.
 It’s just an eight-minute onslaught of faded American classics.
 The silent walk through the magical field is overflowing with Plymouths, Fords, Cadillacs, and more.

 Watch these classic cars and enjoy

 The video opens with a shot of the main field in front of a barn with what looks to be a dozen or more unrestored classic American cars.
 You’ll notice the only sound in the video is gently lapping waves.
-Unlike so many of these videos where the YouTube person continuously runs their mouth to show how much they know, this video does the opposite.
+Unlike so many of these videos where the YouTuber offers a running commentary, this video does the opposite.